Teaching

 (Fall 2023, 2024)

 This course discusses further topics in econometrics, building on the foundational concepts introduced in two compulsory econometrics courses for master students.
 It introduces Bayesian inference and applies it to the linear regression model (yielding ridge- and lasso-estimation and providing the basis for machine learning methods).
 This includes a discussion of model selection, numerical sampling methods and Bayesian inference for panel data models (correlated random effects) and univariate time series models.
 Next, the course deals with multivariate and nonlinear time series models (incl. vector autoregressions, dynamic factor models and models with time-varying parameters like regime-switching-, stochastic volatility- and conditional heteroskedasticity-models), as part of which it discusses cointegration and state space model estimation.
 Finally, the course introduces Machine Learning methods and nonparametric estimation.
 This encompasses Kernel Smoothing Methods, Regression Trees and Random Forests, Neural Networks and Classification Analysis.
 Time permitting, the course may cover other topics of students’ interest (e.g. models of multinomial choice, sample selection models, duration models, advanced instrumental variables methods, quantile regression, synthetic controls, …).
-Assessment is based on bi-weekly problem sets and an individual project, where students apply a method from the course to their application of interest.
+Assessment is based on problem sets and an individual project, where students apply a method from the course to their application of interest.

 Advanced Quantitative Methods (Interdisciplinary Master, elective course)